schollz/blndr/README.md

 the KEY2/3 are used to quickly speed up/down the bpm to 1/3 intervals to get some cool polyrhythms (good for drums).

+you can use KEY1+KEY2 to mute incoming audio.

 ## thanks

 this would not have been possible without the stellar [softcut tutorial](https://monome.org/docs/norns/softcut/) and inspiration of randomizing speed shifts from [bounds](https://llllllll.co/t/bounds/23336).